UPDATED JUL 8, 2020

 A self-proclaimed vegetarian cafe, art gallery, and antique shop all rolled into one eclectic space, Zenith is known as the city’s best-kept secret in vegetarian dining.
-And we couldn’t agree more.
 With an ever-changing menu, you never quite know what to expect at this South Side spot.
 But here’s what you can count on — staples like seitan, tofu, vegan pancakes, and an $11.50 price tag each and every Sunday.
 It doesn’t get much better than that.

 The Commoner shines a light on the city’s history — and serves up high-quality brunch while doing so.
 With exposed steel beams and large Pittsburgh maps lining the walls, the aesthetic can only be described as, well, modern yinzer.
 And if you’re looking for a well-balanced meal in the heart of downtown, you’ve found the right place.
-Fuel up with The Commoner’s namesake breakfast for the ultimate trifecta — house-made granola, fresh fruit, and a cranberry orange muffin come together in one healthy sampler you can feel good about.
+Fuel up with The Commoner’s namesake breakfast for the ultimate trifecta — house-made granola, fresh fruit, and a cranberry orange muffin.

-Freshly-brewed espresso, craft beer, and a bangin’ brunch all under one roof.
-As a coffeehouse, pub, and bistro, The Abbey is a one-stop shop for all you Lawrenceville foodies.
+The Abbey has freshly-brewed espresso, craft beer, and a bangin’ brunch all under one roof.
 Spend your Sundays powering up with the Veggie Omelette or Warm Harvest Salad.
 Oh, and did we mention the vegan pancakes?
 If you’re looking for a boozy brunch, scrap the mimosa and go for a coffee cocktail instead.
 Nothin’ like a “Cold” Fashioned to make you forget those impending Monday blues.

-Discover healthy and hearty at this auto-inspired South Side sports bar’s weekend brunch..
+Discover healthy and hearty eats at this auto-inspired South Side sports bar’s weekend brunch.
 For a BBQ joint, Double Wide offers a surprising number of vegan and vegetarian options.
 Trade in the greasy bacon for veggie sausage to get that plant-based protein into your diet.
 Ask for egg whites in your scrambler for an even leaner (but just as delicious) start to your day.
-And if venturing out to East Carson St. feels like too much work on a lazy Sunday hit up the Cranberry/Mars or North Huntingdon locations just outside of the city instead.
+And if venturing out to East Carson St. feels like too much work on a lazy Sunday, you can hit up their Irwin/North Huntingdon location instead.

 Smallman Galley’s food court-style cafe offers four restaurant concepts and two bars (one coffee, one liquor) under the same roof.
 Feeling indecisive?
 You’re in for the brunch challenge of a lifetime.
-And just when you thought you memorized the lineup, this restaurant incubator turns everything on its head by introducing a new class of chefs to the Strip District — each with a fresh menu.
-Of course, this is a great problem for any foodie who loves a little variety.
-And here, fresh, hot-off-the-griddle ingredients come together to create something special no matter which menu you choose.
-Looking for an entirely different lineup?
-Spend a Sunday at Federal Galley instead to sample four new concepts at this North Shore sister site.
+Just when you thought you memorized the lineup, this restaurant incubator turns everything on its head by introducing a new class of chefs to the Strip District — each with a fresh menu.
+Spend a Sunday at Federal Galley to sample four new concepts at this North Shore sister site.